 Two points about vices and failings can also be made.
 One is that just because certain gardens were morally conceived as edifying spaces does not mean that they were always put to that use.
-In her classic study of Chinese garden history, Maggie Keswick corrects the genteel image of literati gardens as populated by a ‘scholar recluse sensitively appreciating the subtle changes of the seasons’ while pondering the Book of Odes.
+In her classic study of Chinese garden history, Maggie Keswick corrects the genteel image of literati gardens as populated by a ‘scholar recluse sensitively appreciating the subtle changes of the seasons’ while perusing the Book of Odes.
 In reality, their gardens were more often than not home to ‘raucous drinking parties, elaborate banquets … and noisy groups of visitors enjoying gaudy lantern displays’.
 Triumphal and productive gardens could simply be corrupted or put to uses other than their edifying moral ones.
 Another point is that the traits that are virtuous on one conception of the garden may appear as vicious on another.
 Consider Cooper’s example of Neil Boyd McEacharn, the botanist and gardener who created the Villa Taranto garden on Lake Maggiore, whose attitudes and outlook were clearly triumphalist: ‘we attacked the woods first ... getting rid of ... deformed chestnuts and some unattractive pines … I had installed a Deccaville railway, the type we had used in Salonika in the 1914-18 War’.
-Doubtless the gardener saw his actions as signs of determination, industriousness, and human assertiveness, which are certainly triumphalist virtues; however, those same traits seem very different to other types of gardener.
+Doubtless McEacharn saw his actions as signs of determination, industriousness, and human assertiveness, all triumphalist virtues; however, those same traits will seem like vices to other types of gardener.
 Admirers of sanctuary gardens see them as precisely the overbearing and overwhelming human tendencies from which they seek sanctuary, while the productive gardener seems them as destructive and reckless.

 The upshot is that an edificationist who wants to articulate the moral significance of the making, maintaining, and appreciation of gardens must take care to state the conceptions of the garden and the good life at work.
-These conceptions determine what connections, if any, obtain between gardens, self-cultivation, and the arts.
+As we will now see, these conceptions determine what connections, if any, obtain between gardens, self-cultivation, and the arts.

 Confucians in the garden

-It is within the Chinese tradition that one finds philosophical reflection on the significance of gardening for a good and flourishing human life.
+In the Chinese tradition, one finds philosophical reflection on the significance of gardening for a good and flourishing human life.
 As we will see, the nature of that significance depends on the tradition in question.
-The Confucian tradition describes connections between gardens and artistic practices, but they are, I will argue, contingent ones: there were no strong reasons to see gardens as edifying spaces.
-Within the Daoist tradition, by contrast, there were very different conceptions of a good human life that lend a specific significance to gardens as arenas for edifying arts.
+The Confucian tradition describes connections between gardens and artistic practices, but they are, I will argue, contingent ones: there were no necessary reasons to experience gardens as edifying spaces.
+Within the Daoist tradition, by contrast, we find very different conceptions of a good human life that lend a specific significance to gardens as arenas for edifying arts.